sbshah97/hello-world/PHP/README.md

 6. Open the browser and navigate to:
 	`http://localhost/hello-world.php`

-## OS X
+## Mac OS

 ### Installation
-1. Since apache and PHP come packaged with OS X no need to install manually again.
+1. Since apache and PHP come packaged with Max OS no need to install manually again.

 ### Alternative install PHP with homebrew